 Getting tested for an STD isn’t just about protecting yourself – it’s also about protecting your partner.
 Though “safe sex” practices can reduce the risk of spreading an infection, they are no guarantee.
 Many asymptomatic individuals spread the disease to their partner, who experiences more noticeable symptoms.

 Spreading an STD to your partner won’t just harm their physical well-being.
 It will also hurt your relationship, with feelings of blame and guilt potentially causing significant issues.
+You might have heard the proverb, “a stitch in time saves nine.”
+Hence, don’t wait until the last minute.
+There are quite a lot of infectious disease consultants in the neighborhood.
+So, fix an appointment every once in a while and get checked.

 The risks are far greater if you or your partner are pregnant.
 Many STDs are associated with reproductive harm, with the infections having the potential to cause a miscarriage.
 In these situations, prompt diagnosis and treatment are crucial to save the pregnancy.